GyldendalDigital/kobber/internal/integration-checker/README.md

    3. Runs a test-script.
 Example: `npm run lint`
    4. Installs the current Kobber-code and runs the test-script again.
    5. Prints a diff between the first and second test-script-output.

-installs the current Kobber-code in consumer repos.
-Runs test-script(s) in the consumer repo before and after installing the latest